Bitcoin: Long-Term Gain But Short-Term Uncertainty (Cryptocurrency:BTC-USD)

 Results are shown in figure 5.
 As expected, the long-only equity portfolio offers the highest returns (8.74% annualized) but is also the most volatile and therefore has the lowest Sharpe ratio among the four portfolios.
 It is also the portfolio that experiences the highest drawdowns.

-It is interesting to see that both portfolio with 5% gold or bitcoin (instead of equities) generate better results than the traditional 60/40 equity bond one and have both very similar results; the one with 5 percent gold actually performs slightly better (a Sharpe ratio of 0.87 instead of 0.83 and a max drawdown of 4.3% instead of 4.33%, respectively).
+It is interesting to see that both portfolios with 5% gold or bitcoin (instead of equities) generate better results than the traditional 60/40 equity bond one and have both very similar results; the one with 5 percent gold actually performs slightly better (a Sharpe ratio of 0.87 instead of 0.83 and a max drawdown of 4.3% instead of 4.33%, respectively).
 Hence, traditional investors would have been better off holding a 5 percent allocation in gold rather than Bitcoin in the past 6 years.

 We understand that it is much more interesting to look at the behavior of assets during periods of crisis and that a more rigorous analysis would be to study portfolio diversification in the past at least 50 years, but the longevity of Bitcoin does not allow us to do that exercise.